taituo/talktomegoose/docs/operations/getting_started.md

 1. Clone or update the repo: `git clone git@github.com:taituo/talktomegoose.git` (or `git pull` inside the existing checkout).
-2. Run `make bootstrap` **once per machine** to install tmux, Node 20, pnpm, and Astro.
-3. Confirm you have an OpenAI Codex-capable account and the Codex CLI configured on the VM.
+2. Confirm you have an OpenAI Codex-capable account and the Codex CLI configured on the VM.
+3. If tmux (and, optionally, Node 20 + pnpm + Astro) are missing, run `make bootstrap` **once per machine**.
+Skip it when those packages already exist—you can launch missions without installing the demo stack.
-4. Run `make venv` **only if** you plan to use the optional FastAPI template; it creates or refreshes `.venv/` directly.
+4. Run `make venv` **only if** you plan to use the optional FastAPI template;
+   it creates or refreshes `.venv/` directly.
-5. Run `make clone-template` to clone or update the shared `talktomegoose_test/` playground repository (or let `make mission-all` handle the full sequence).
+5. Run `make clone-template` to clone or update the shared `talktomegoose_test/` playground repository when you need that remote (or let `make mission-all` handle the full sequence).
 6. Need the monitoring stack (FastAPI + dashboard)?
-Use `make demotime` to install all dependencies and display launch commands.
+Use `make demotime` to install its dependencies and display launch commands.
 Skip this if tmux + git are sufficient.
 7. Want the heavier “everything” workflow (deps + tests)?
 Run `make mission-all` — useful for demos, optional for day-to-day coding.

 ## 2. Build the Mission Package
 1. Create the scaffolding: `make mission-package MISSION="Flight Check" SPEC=https://…`.